ivy3h/ivy3h.github.io/index.md

 Currently, my research primarily focuses on **natural language processing**.
 Now I am working as a research intern in RenAI Lab, focusing on Large Language Models Self-correction, advised by Prof. [Yi R. Fung](https://yrf1.github.io/).

-I am collaborative and aspire to explore a broader range of research fields in the future!
+:star: I am collaborative and aspire to explore a broader range of research fields in the future!

 ## Research Interests